api-search/explore/_apis/twilio/properties/routes-openapi.md

               properties:
                 VoiceRegion:
                   type: string
+                  description: >-
-                  description: The Inbound Processing Region used for this phone number for voice
+                    The Inbound Processing Region used for this phone number for voice
                 FriendlyName:
                   type: string
+                  description: >-
-                  description: A human readable description of this resource, up to 64 characters.
+                    A human readable description of this resource, up to 64 characters.
+      summary: Create Phone Number
     get:
       description: Fetch the Inbound Processing Region assigned to a phone number.
       tags:
+        - Routes
+        - Phone Numbers
-      - RoutesV2PhoneNumber
+        - Numbers
       parameters:
         - name: PhoneNumber
           in: path
           description: The phone number in E.164 format
           schema:
             type: string
           required: true
       responses:
         '200':
           content: